dbaron/container-queries-implementability/README.md

 To explain what containment in a single axis means, we need to define it for each display type.

+The current definition of containment uses a convenient shorthand: define `contain: size` to behave as though the element has no contents.
+This works in both dimensions.
+Implementing this is not quite so trivial for implementations: implementations need some custom code in the implementation of *each* display type, and maybe in more than one place for some of them, to act as though the element has no contents.
+But it is, nonetheless, a clear and simple definition that implementers can apply, although it might require a bit of work for implementers to find all the places in the code that they need to apply it.

+Describing containment in a single dimension is harder from a specification perspective, since the specification can no longer use the shortcut of assuming that the element has no contents.
+Roughly, it requires that we make that sort of assumption in some places but not others, so as to influence one dimension but not the other.
+So here I'm proposing to redefine containment in each axis by having the spec define each effect that containment has.

+These definitions have to ensure two things:
+* the combination of the effects that you'd get from `contain: width` combined with `contain: height` (or `contain: block-size` combined with `contain: inline-size`) should add up to being equivalent to the current definition of `contain: size`: act as though the box has no contents.
+* containment of one dimension does mean that the contents don't affect the size in that dimension.

+Ideally, the definition will *also* ensure that the computation of the size in the second dimension works in a way that is as close as possible to how it would work without containment in the first dimension.

+Or, to put it another way,
+this approach means that the specification needs to take the approach that I believe implementations already take (at least Gecko's), which is adding a test in various places in the layout code to have some specific change in behavior when containment is present.

 **TODO**: flesh this definition out more and go through the feedback on #4741 ... and figure out if this whole thing has a chance of actually working!